Creating Rakenne Skills with the Skill Workshop

 The agent will ask about:

 Answer in plain language.
 If your skill depends on another, say so (e.g. “this skill should run after the user has run the report-templates skill” or “it builds on Create Professional Documents”).
 The agent will record that as a dependency in metadata so the library can install both when someone adds your skill to a project.
-The agent will turn your answers into a structured skill; you don’t need to know markdown or YAML.
+The agent will turn your answers into a structured skill; you don’t need to know any special syntax.
 If you have templates or reference docs, you can add them later or describe them so the agent can reference placeholders.

 Step 4: Let the agent scaffold and write the skill

-3. Edit SKILL.md — It fills in the workflow steps, links to reference files, and adds trigger language to the description so the agent knows when to use this skill.
+- Write the workflow definition — The steps, rules, and trigger language so the agent knows when to activate this skill and how to run it.

 All of this happens in the chat; you can watch the file tree and open files to review.
 Skills are only written under output/.